 They may look similar, but crumble and crisp are technically cousins—not twins.
 The main difference lies in the topping:

-- Peach crumble has a buttery, flour-based topping—almost like cookie dough that’s been crumbled over the fruit.
+- A peach crumble recipe has a buttery, flour-based topping—almost like cookie dough that’s been crumbled over the fruit.

-- Peach crisp usually includes oats in the topping for a crunchier, more textured finish.
+- A peach crisp recipe usually includes oats in the topping for a crunchier, more textured finish.

 In short: if you want something soft and buttery on top, go for a crumble (hi, this recipe!).
 If you’re after extra crunch, try a crisp.